 We have determined that requesting our suppliers to complete the CMRT and making follow-up inquiries represents our reasonable best opportunity to determine the countries and, in some cases, mines or locations of origin of 3TG in our supply chain.
-We reached this conclusion, in part, because of the EICC-GeSI Conflict-Free Smelter Program which operates in conjunction with the CMRT.
+We reached this conclusion, in part, because of the Conflict-Free Smelter Program which operates in conjunction with the CMRT.
 This program is one of the industry leaders in the efforts to certify conflict-free smelters and provides a list of such smelters for manufacturers' use.
-To ensure that we have access to the most up to date smelter information for the last several years, A. O. Smith has been a member of the CFSI, which was created by the EICC-GeSI Conflict Free Smelter Program to develop tools and processes to improve conflict minerals due diligence.
-As outlined in the Organization for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas ("OECD Guidance"), which is the internationally recognized standard on which our company's system is based, we support CFSI as an industry initiative that audits smelters' and refiners' due diligence activities.
-The data on which we relied for certain statements in this Conflict Minerals Report was obtained through our membership in the CFSI, using the Reasonable Country of Origin Inquiry Report for member AOSW.
-In addition to our active participation in CFSI, we currently are a member of a key CFSI Committee, the Conflict Minerals Reporting Template Improvement Committee, which is dedicated to improving the CMRT format and information available from its use.
+To ensure that we have access to the most up to date smelter information for the last several years, A. O. Smith has been a longstanding RMI member, which was created to develop tools and processes to improve conflict minerals due diligence.
+As outlined in the Organization for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas ("OECD Guidance"), which is the internationally recognized standard on which our company's system is based, we support RMI as an industry initiative that audits smelters' and refiners' due diligence activities.
+The data on which we relied for certain statements in this Conflict Minerals Report was obtained through our membership in the RMI, using the Reasonable Country of Origin Inquiry Report.